aaronicsubstances/shrewd-evolver/README.md

 At a point during application start up, CustomLoggerFacade has to be supplied with a function that creates CustomLogger instances.

 Inside library, call CustomLoggerFacade.getLogger() and supply calling class name or class/type instance.
 And then invoke the methods of the CustomLogger returned.
 By default the logger returned from CustomLoggerFacade does nothing.

+## Polling

+The classes in the polling subdirectory of the csharp project are meant for performing actions at regular time intervals, within some overall time frame.
+Greatly inspired by the [Awaitility project] (https://github.com/awaitility/awaitility).